NorthernArizonaUniversity/sweet-jumps/README.md

     - **styles/** - Contains source files for client-side CSS.
 SASS compilation is included by default, but you may remove this.
 - **config/** - Application configuration files.
 By default, files are named by environment (at least production, development and test, but also staging and others if appropriate, see examples).
 - **modules/** - *(optional)* - Contains arbitrary class modules that supply some global functionality, but which are separate from the app and not available via NPM.
 The structure should be similar to node_modules/.
-- **plugins/** *(optional)* - Contains plugin modules specifically built for the [plugin-manager package](https://bitbucket.org/nauewt/plugin-manager "BitBucket").
+- **plugins/** *(optional)* - Contains plugin modules specifically built for the [Plugout](https://github.com/NorthernArizonaUniversity/plugout "GitHub") plugin manager.
 Plugins may contain controller, module, or library code.
 - **resources/** *(optional)* - Arbitrary data files specific to this project: Database fixtures and migrations, certificates, documentation, flat files, logs.
 - **public/** *(optional)* - Any public files that are served as-is to the client: Images, CSS, JS, etc. It's recommended that CSS and JS files should be minified / compiled to this directory from /app, but that is not required.
 - **test/** - Unit and behavioral tests.
 See examples.